 But what if you're pregnant or planning on having a baby?
-Is sit advisable to go ahead and get treatment?
+Is it advisable to go ahead and get treatment?

-Clinical Servcies Director of Optical Express, Stephan Hannan, says there are a few risk factors to consider:
+Clinical Services Director at Optical Express, Stephen Hannan, says there are a few risk factors to consider.

-He added that there was no way of knowing of any changes to the eyes will be temporary or remain the same after given birth, so it would be best to wait a year or so afterwards.
+He added that there was no way of knowing if any changes to the eyes will be temporary or remain the same after giving birth, so it would be best to wait a year or so afterwards.